 How to Read a Paper: The Basics of Evidence-Based Medicine

 Here’s another great book on how to read a paper, called (surprisingly) “How to read a paper.”
 It is also a classic.
 If a book is in its fifth edition, I guess it can be called a classic!

-Copyright 2016, Rajnish Mago, MD.
+Copyright © 2018 to 2021, Simple and Practical Medical Education, LLC.
 All rights reserved.
 May not be reproduced in any form without express written permission.

 Disclaimer: The content on this website is provided as general education for medical professionals.
-It is not intended or recommended for patients or other laypersons, or as a substitute for medical advice, diagnosis, or treatment.
+It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.